 Meanwhile, the western of the town of Luang Prabang is bordered by the Mekong River.
 It also once served as an important transportation, recreational and commercial link in this part of Asia.

 The town of Luang Prabang can be directly accessed by flights coming from other parts of Laos, or other cities in Asia such as Bangkok, Chiang Mai, and Vientiane.
 Meanwhile, adventure travelers also prefer to travel overland to see the other parts of Laos.
 This is recommended during the dry season.

 Another transportation option to get to Luang Prabang is via boat cruise through the Mekong River.
 There are boat services available via the Mekong on a regular basis.
 An average voyage in the Mekong River typically lasts two days.

 Town of Luang Prabang: UNESCO World Heritage Site

-The town of Luang Prabang is also known as Louangphabang, but was later transliterated by Western Language to its current name.
+The town of Luang Prabang is also known as Louangphabang but was later transliterated by Western Language to its current name.
 The name of the city literally means “Royal Buddha Image”.
-It is located in northern central Laos with 58 villages, of which 33 are included in the UNESCO World Heritage Site listing.
+It is located in north central Laos with 58 villages, of which 33 are included in the UNESCO World Heritage Site listing.